How exactly do you say kiss me in Italian? What is more appropriate to ask depending on the relationship between you and the other person?

 Now, how do you say kiss me in Italian when you want to be polite?
-Keep on reading to find out!
+Read on to find out!

 Polite: Mi baci!

-If you are just visiting Italy and often meet new people, unless you both agree on using the informal pronoun tu you will have to stick to the polite pronoun Lei when talking to other adults and people you are not on familiar terms with.
-With kids, it’s customary to use tu, no matter the degree of familiarity.
+If you are just visiting Italy and often meet new people, unless you both agree to use the informal pronoun tu you will have to stick to the formal pronoun Lei when talking to other adults and people you are not on familiar terms with.
+With children, it’s customary to use tu regardless of familiarity.